Why is the textile industry so polluting?

 We are all affected by textile pollution.

 Brands and manufacturers can therefore work together to reduce their impact on the environment.
-If all stakeholders in the chain commit to rethinking their model and making the right choices, our industry can become virtuous by drastically reducing its carbon footprint and all types of pollution.
+If all stakeholders in the chain commit to rethinking their model and making the right choices, our industry can become virtuous by drastically reducing its global carbon emissions.

 The equivalent of a dumpster of clothing is thrown away every second around the world.